pythonanywhere/help_pages/articles/AsgiDjango.md

 Some important limitations to know about:

- * There is a bug with hanlding usernames with upper-case letters in them; you'll need an all-lower-case one to try async Django right now.
  * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com` or `username.pythonanywhere.com`)
  * There is no support for static file mappings
  * There is no support for HTTP password